Becoming a Coaching Company

 - Send an email to our community mailing list stating that you are offering your space and coaches.
-You can also spread the word by mentioning us on Twitter (@RailsGirlsSoC); we’ll retweet and help you connect with prospective students.
+Don’t forget to let people know where you are located!
+You can also spread the word by mentioning us on Twitter (@RailsGirlsSoC); we’ll retweet and help you connect with prospective contributors.

 - Write a blog post to get the word out about you wanting to become a coaching company: talk about your dev team, the work environment, and your motivations for wanting to host a team.
 We’re happy to share your post on our social networks and help you find a team!